How Much Will I Pay?

 - Have official transcripts of all undergraduate and graduate work sent directly to UofL*

 - Submit 2 letters of recommendation (please list email addresses for recommenders in the online application)

 Sign code of ethics/technology statement [PDF] and upload within online application

-- Bachelor’s degree earned from a regionally-accredited institution
+- Bachelor’s degree earned from an accredited institution*

 - Minimum preferred undergraduate GPA of 2.75 and graduate GPA (if applicable) of 3.0